objcio/articles/2014-07-08-sandbox-scripting.md

 This presents a challenge: the folder is in User > Library > Application Scripts and is named using the application's bundle identifier.
 For [Scriptinator](https://github.com/chockenberry/Scriptinator) that folder is named in a way only a programmer could love: `com.iconfactory.Scriptinator`.
 None of this is very user-friendly, especially since the Library folder is hidden by default on OS X.

-One approach to this problem is to implement some code that makes is easy for your customer to open this hidden folder.
+One approach to this problem is to implement some code that opens this hidden folder for your customer.
 For example:

 	NSError *error;
 	NSURL *directoryURL = [[NSFileManager defaultManager] URLForDirectory:NSApplicationScriptsDirectory inDomain:NSUserDomainMask appropriateForURL:nil create:YES error:&error];
 	[[NSWorkspace sharedWorkspace] openURL:directoryURL];

-That's a great solution for scripts written by a customer.
-They can open that folder and edit their scripts in any way they see fit.
+That's a great solution for scripts written by a user.
+They can open that folder using a control in your app and edit their scripts in any way they see fit.

 But sometimes you'll want to help the end user install scripts that you've written.
-Chances are you're a better programmer than your average customer and you can write code that makes your app work a lot better with their apps.
+Chances are you're a better programmer than your average customer and you know how to write code that makes your app work better with their other apps.
 The natural place to put your own scripts is in the application bundle, but how do you get scripts into the user's scripts folder?

 The solution here is to get permission to write into that folder.
 In Xcode, you need to update your app's Capabilities under App Sandbox > File Access to "User Selected File to Read/Write".
-Again, user intent is the guiding factor here, they're giving you permission to add scripts to their folder:
+Again, user intent is the guiding factor here, since they're giving you permission to add scripts to their folder:

 	NSError *error;
 	NSURL *directoryURL = [[NSFileManager defaultManager] URLForDirectory:NSApplicationScriptsDirectory inDomain:NSUserDomainMask appropriateForURL:nil create:YES error:&error];